stefan-hoeck/idris2-sop/README.md

 %runElab derive "Employee" [Generic, Meta, Eq, Ord, Show]
 ```

+Note: If a data type includes lazy fields, module `Data.Lazy`
+should be importet as well when deriving interface implementations.
 ## Documentation

 Most of the exported functions have been properly annotated